-Previous indicators highlight that in this monitoring year (21/22) there has not been a great deal of permissions which have come forward on previously developed land.
-Those that are present have mainly come from existing industrial estates.
-This would explain why there has been none in wider countryside or village settings.
+Within this monitoring year (22/23) there has not been a great deal of employment delivery which has come forward on previously developed land.
+Those schemes that are present have mainly come from existing industrial estates.
+This would explain why there has been no such schemes completed in wider countryside.
+The completed scheme within an Other Villages as defined by the settlement hierarchy forms part of an industrial site.
+This trend in previously developed land is similar in previous monitoring years.

 Settlement Hierarchy B1(abc)/E(g) B2 B8 Mixed

-Principal Town (Malton and Norton) m2 301 417
+Principal Town (Malton and Norton) m2 45 301

-% of Gross 80% 100%
+% of Gross 100% 51.9%

-Service Centres (Pickering, Kirkbymoorside and Helmsley) m2 17.8 88
+Service Centres (Pickering, Kirkbymoorside and Helmsley) m2 76 190 11

-% of Gross 100% 66.60%
+% of Gross 100% 100% 100%

-Service Villages m2
+Service Villages m2 45

-% of Gross
+% of Gross 100%

-Other Villages m2
+Other Villages m2 7708

-% of Gross
+% of Gross 58.2%

 Wider open countryside m2

 % of Gross